-Bitdefender and Kaspersky are among the best antiviruses on the market.
+Bitdefender and Kaspersky are among the best antivirus software on the market.
 Both come with excellent marks in protection, a slew of features and plans that support multiple devices.
 They differ in a few areas, though, such as user-friendliness and support.

 That said, they differ in other areas, such as support and user-friendliness.
 We’re going to compare Bitdefender and Kaspersky in five rounds, corresponding to the criteria set in our best antivirus software guide.

-The two antiviruses will compete in features, pricing, user-friendliness, protection and support.
+The two antivirus software will compete in features, pricing, user-friendliness, protection and support.
 We’re going to give you an overview of the antiviruses for each round, provide thoughts on how they compare and declare a winner.
 Whichever takes three or more rounds will be the overall winner.

 As with our Dashlane vs 1Password comparison, which pits two of the best password managers against each other, there’s flexibility in our assessment.
 Make sure to read our thoughts at the end of each round for our logic.
 Some rounds, such as user-friendliness, are mostly personal preference.

 Antiviruses have evolved from basic machine scanning to full security suites.
-We’re going to look at the most recent versions of Bitdefender and Kaspersky first and evaluate what new tools they’ve added to keep you safe.
+We’re first going to look at the most recent versions of Bitdefender and Kaspersky, and evaluate what new tools they’ve added to keep you safe.

 Bitdefender’s inexpensive plans are light on features, but the multi-device packages it offers are full of them.
 We like the service’s features a lot, especially on high-end plans, but their distribution leaves something to be desired.

-You get a full protection suite, including safeguards against ransomware, webcam exploits, phishing and dangerous downloads.
+The Bitdefender antivirus provides a full protection suite, including protection against ransomware, webcam exploits, phishing and dangerous internet downloads.
 Bitdefender also includes SafePay, a secure browser for online transactions and bank monitoring.

 SafePay is a separate version of your desktop.
 It isolates all other network connections from your transaction connection.
 It’s not for casual browsing, though, as it is significantly slower than Chrome.
-Thankfully, Bitdefender sends you a notification when you land on an online payment portal to open it in SafePay.
+Thankfully, Bitdefender sends you a notification when you land on an online payment portal, telling you to open it in SafePay.

 You also get a limited version of Bitdefender VPN.
-It gives you 200MB per day to use on the virtual private network, enough to bypass the dangers of public WiFi.
+It gives you 200MB per day to use on the virtual private network, enough to bypass the dangers of public WiFi, including malware and ransomware.
 You can upgrade to a full plan, but we recommend using one of our best VPN providers instead.
 ExpressVPN is our top pick (read our ExpressVPN review).

-Our favorite feature, and one we’ll touch on again in round three, is protection profiles.
-You can configure Bitdefender to provide different levels of security based on what you’re doing.
+Our favorite feature — one we’ll touch on again in round three — is protection profiles.
+You can configure the Bitdefender antivirus to provide different levels of internet security based on what you’re doing.
 A work profile, for example, will increase phishing protection.
 The profiles are optional, so you don’t have to decrease protection in certain areas if you don’t want to.

 Kaspersky offers a limited version of its Secure Connection VPN, too.
 Like Bitdefender, you get 200MB per day to play with.
 The VPN is courtesy of Hotspot Shield, a rough provider that we didn’t rate highly in our Hotspot Shield review.

-Again, we stress using another service, such as NordVPN (read our NordVPN review).
+Again, we stress using another VPN service, such as NordVPN (read our NordVPN review).

 Privacy Cleaner is helpful, too.
 It sweeps your system for identifying data and ask if you want to remove it.